MichaelsPlayground/NfcCreditCardReaderBasic/logfile_visacard.md

      9F66049F02069F03069F1A0295055F2A029A039C019F3704
 ```

-Note: for the next step we don't try to fill the PDOL with corret data as requested by the received tag.
+Note: for the next step we don't try to fill the PDOL with correct data as requested by the received tag.
 Instead we are filling the PDOL with 0x00
 but leave the requested length.

 **step 05 get the processing options**: the card needs a real "terminal country code" so this field is filled with real data: